ccamel/awesome-ccamel/README.md

 - [condorheroblog/html-export-pdf-cli](https://github.com/condorheroblog/html-export-pdf-cli) - Render HTML to PDF(with outline) using Puppeteer.
 - [context-labs/autodoc](https://github.com/context-labs/autodoc) - Experimental toolkit for auto-generating codebase documentation using LLMs
 - [contextprotocol/sdk](https://github.com/contextprotocol/sdk) - The Context SDK provides a powerful and flexible way to interact with Context, enabling developers to manage domains and documents programmatically.
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
 - [conventional-changelog/commitlint](https://github.com/conventional-changelog/commitlint) - 📓 Lint commit messages
 - [conventional-changelog/conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - Generate changelogs and release notes from a project's commit messages and metadata.
 - [cosmos/cosmjs](https://github.com/cosmos/cosmjs) - The Swiss Army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers.